 In the case the child is living outside of the U.S. in the custody of a U.S. citizen parent, the parent can file fore their citizenship if the child is under 18 years of age.
 The child must be lawfully admitted, physically present, and maintaining a lawful status in the United States at the time the application is approved and at the time of naturalization.

 Obtaining U.S. Citizenship for a child born outside the United States is one of the most complicated areas of immigration law.
 Make sure to register your child's birth with the embassy as soon as possible as the first step in establishing your child's claim to U.S. citizenship at birth.

-For more information about immigration services at the Law Offices of Vaughan de Kirby, please read our book, the Complete Guide to the EB-5 Green Card.
+For more information about immigration services at Jatoi & de Kirby, APC, please read our book, the Complete Guide to the EB-5 Green Card.